 Creating a Financial Plan

-Today’s typical first-time homebuyer is 32 years old with a household income of $72,000.
+Today’s typical first-time homebuyer is 32 years old with a household income of $75,000.* If you plan to purchase a home, start with these principles:

-For the first time, women in their 30s are having more children than those in their 20s.
-According to preliminary 2016 data recently reported by the Centers for Disease Control and Prevention, first-time mothers are older than they were as recently as 2014.
-If you’re among the growing number of people becoming first-time parents in their 30s, it’s important that you provide some financial protection for your family.
+If you’re among the growing number of people becoming parents in their 30s, you’ll want to provide some financial protection for your family.
 Research the benefits offered by your employer.
-If insurance coverage is limited, consider purchasing individual policies to fill the gap.
+If you feel you need more, consider purchasing individual policies to fill the gap.

 What's next: 3 Smart Money Moves in Your 40s